guru6910/Kubernetes/README.md

 ###  ${\color{red} \textbf{Replication Controller : }}$

-Replication control in Kubernetes (K8s) ensures that a specified number of pod replicas are running at any given time.
+Replication controller in Kubernetes (K8s) ensures that a specified number of pod replicas are running at any given time.
 It automatically replaces any pods that fail, maintaining the desired state specified by the user.

 ###  ${\color{red} \textbf{Replica Set : }}$